Table of Contents

 Although it is seen as weed but it is a very important medicinal plant of Ayurveda.
 It is one of the root (comes under Laghu panchamula) of famous Dashmula (group of ten roots).
 Acharya Charaka and Sushruta used whole plant and its fruits for internal use to treat bronchial asthma, digestive disorder, piles, inflammation of the middle ear, difficult urination and for rejuvenation.

 The whole plant is useful in vitiated conditions of vata and kapha.
 Panchang (whole herb including roots) and berries, have anthelmintic property.
-The decoction of plant is used in gonorrhea.
+The decoction of the plant are used in gonorrhea.
 The leaves are applied for piles.
 The fruits are laxative.
 The plant is bitter, acrid, hot, anthelmintic, anti-inflammatory, anodyne, digestive, carminative, appetizer, stomachic, depurative, sudorific, febrifuge, expectorant, laxative, stimulant, diuretic, rejuvenating, emmenagogue and aphrodisiac.

 Ayurvedic medicine Swasari Kwath contain Kantkari along with other herbs.
 It is also used in preparation of Chyavanprash.
 Dashmularista which is an Ayurvedic tonic contain roots of this plant.